 Art/Design Studio Buildings

-131 Washington Avenue located at 131 Washington ave.
-The studio is home to 5 private/locking spaces, 3 with large sunny windows, and a large utility sink.
-For more information contact Alex Launi at 610- 291-1773.
+131 Washington Avenue The studio is home to five private/locking spaces, three with large sunny windows, and a large utility sink.
+For more information contact Alex Launi at (610) 291-1773.

 A Gathering of Stitches is a maker space for fiber and textile artists, 54 Cove Street, East Bayside.
-We have 11 full time studios and 4 short term rental stations.
-Equipment on site and available for rent includes: sergers; sewing machines; knitting machines, industrial leather and canvas sewing machines; irons/ironing boards; dress forms; die cutter; dyeing facilties (hot-plates, pots, respirator, drying racks) and screen printing facilities (exposure unit, darkroom, printing stations, washdown unit).
-Workshops at all levels in sewing, quilting, knitting, crochet, dyeing, screen printing, embroidery and more.
+We have 11 full time studios and four short term rental stations.
+Equipment available for rent includes: sergers; sewing machines; knitting machines; industrial leather and canvas sewing machines; irons/ironing boards; dress forms; die cutter; dyeing facilties (hot-plates, pots, respirator, drying racks) and screen printing facilities (exposure unit, darkroom, printing stations, washdown unit).
+Workshops at all levels in sewing, quilting, knitting, crochet, dyeing, screen printing, embroidery, and more.
 For more information contact Samantha Lindgren at 207 747 5015, or email@example.com.

-The Bakery studios is located at 61 Pleasant St. Included in the building are White Dog Art inc., Peregrine Press with 30 members, Wolfe Editions, Art House Frame shop, and 16 studio spaces.
-Practices range from poetry, photography, printmaking, painting, sculpture, bookmaking, video and other media.
+The Bakery Studios are located at 61 Pleasant St. The building is home to White Dog Arts, Peregrine Press, Wolfe Editions, Art House Picture Frames, and 16 studio spaces.
+Practices include poetry, photography, printmaking, painting, sculpture, bookmaking, video, and other media.
 Artemisia Cafe is located in the front of the building.
-For information call 207-761-1902 or 207-838-7899 or email firstname.lastname@example.org or email@example.com.
+For information call 207-761-1902 or 207-838-7899, or email firstname.lastname@example.org or email@example.com.

 Casco Bay Technology Hub is a Danforth Street space for Maine technology companies “to unite and inspire entrepreneurship and business growth through tech-centered events and business collaboration.”

-Engine Room is a creative collaborative space where talented entrepreneurs, innovators, and collaborators come together to make it happen.
-In a building over 100 years old, this modern, open-concept space allows professionals to share their stimulating ideas with one another in an upbeat environment right on the fringe of Portland's Old Port.
+Engine Room is a creative collaborative space where entrepreneurs, innovators, and collaborators come together to make it happen.
+In a building over 100 years old, this modern, open-concept space allows professionals to share their stimulating ideas with one another in an upbeat environment on York Street, near Portland's Old Port.
+(207) 831-5500.

 Peloton Labs is a community workspace on Congress Street in Portland, designed as a co-working space for independent and creative business and civic professionals.

-Phoenix Studio on Forest Ave. has classes in stained glass, glass fusing, mosaics, studio drawing, and painting for beginners and seasoned craftsmen alike.
+Phoenix Studio, at 630 Forest Avenue, has classes in stained glass, glass fusing, mosaics, studio drawing, and painting for beginners and seasoned craftsmen alike.
 The studio carries a wide selection of supplies and glass and offers discounts on their retail items when you're taking a class.
 For more information, call (207) 774-4154.

 ThinkTank Portland is a co-working space on Congress Street for freelance writers, journalists, grad students, bloggers, architects, developers, graphic designers, and digital photographers.